zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

   This can only be used for the actions `update` and `delete` of an entity type.

 It is also possible to use specific groups if they are defined in the precreate of the cube (``migration/precreate.py``).
+Defining groups in postcreate or even later makes them NOT available for security purposes (in this case, an `sync_schema_props_perms` command have to be issued in a CubicWeb shell).

 Use of RQL expression for write permissions